pAP3R/recur/README.md

 ### Hosting

-It's a flask web app, so do that
+It's a flask web app, so if you don't know how to do that, start there

 ### Install